 There are a couple ways to see this area.
 The local shops near the pond, which rent their buildings from Kualoa Ranch, offer tours of their own near the water for a small fee.
 However, the Premier Movie Site Tour offered by Kualoa Ranch itself stops at this area and covers it in detail, which is our recommended way to see it.

 The 2001 film “Jurassic Park III” was filmed in Hawaii and Southern California.
 Early in the film, Dr. Alan Grant, played by Sam Neill, visits the home of Ellie, played by Laura Dern.
 Ellie’s house can be found in South Pasadena, California.
-The same house was featured in the film “Bringing Down the House,” as well as the 1970s TV series “Family.”
+The same house was featured in the film “Bringing Down The House,” as well as the TV shows “Family” and “Fatal Attraction.”

 LOCATION: 1230 Milan Ave, South Pasadena, CA 91030